transferz/dev-assignment-be/README.md

 ## REST API description

 We would like to see these endpoints:
-* Retrieve all airports with pagination and filtering on name and code
+* Retrieve all airports with pagination and optional filtering on name and code
-* Retrieve the one airport by its id
 * Add a new airport with validation for fields and unique code and name
 * Add new passenger on a flight with validation for fields and unique name per flight
-* Get statistics info about some airport per some day:
-  * number of arriving flights
-  * number of departing flights
 * Get statistical data based on the number of arriving and departing flights within certain time frames:
   * request has non-empty `start date time` as a parameter
   * request has non-empty `end date time` as a parameter